How to Grow Marigold Indoors

 Year 1: End of Life

 You can prolong your marigold’s life by pruning it and removing flowers before they have a chance to go to seed, but eventually, it will die.
-At this time is best to clear the plant and start over.
+At this time, it’s best to clear the plant and start over.

 Shop This Blog